Viserion-7/Viserion-7/README.md

 # Hey👋, I'm Harigovind
-I am a Second Year CSE-AI student @ Amrita Vishwa Vidyapeetam, Amritapuri.
+I am a Third Year CSE-AI student @ Amrita Vishwa Vidyapeetam, Amritapuri.
 I am a Member and Mentor @[amfoss](https://amfoss.in/).

 # 💫 About Me:
 💻 I do research and backend Development.<br>